 Fire extinguishers must be in all vehicles (including pickup trucks) and mounted properly with either tags or decals on the fire extinguisher.
 All fire extinguishers must be inspected quarterly with the tags initialed and dated.
-It is recommended that on all long like trucks that fire extinguishers be mounted on both sides of the truck in case immediate fire extinguisher access is needed.
+It is recommended that all long like trucks are equipped with two fire extinguishers; with one mounted on each side of the truck.